 - Shortages during the coronavirus pandemic renewed the debate over whether it is fair for businesses to increase prices during a crisis.
 (Chapter 4) - The future of the ride-share market hinges on the elasticities of supply and demand.
 (Chapter 5) - The minimum wage remains a contentious topic.
 (Chapter 6) - A carbon tax is a versatile tool to combat global climate change.
 (Chapter 10) - Putting a price on road use gets renewed attention as the United States embarks on building new infrastructure.
 (Chapter 11) - The pandemic of 2020 taught some lessons about why it's hard to cut wasteful medical spending.
 (Chapter 12) - The value-added tax might be a policy for the United States to consider.
 (Chapter 13) - The Biden administration looked to expand the scope of antitrust policy.
 (Chapter 16) - Amazon found itself in the crosshairs of antitrust enforcers.
 (Chapter 18) - Immigration policy creates winners and losers in the labor market.
 (Chapter 19) - The forgone schooling during the coronavirus pandemic might have longlasting effects on earnings.
 (Chapter 20) - New research takes a lifetime perspective on measuring inequality.
 (Chapter 21) - Robust expansions of the social safety net reduced poverty during the coronavirus pandemic.
 (Chapter 21) - People are not good at rationally responding to small-probability events.
-(Chapter 23)
+(Chapter 23) - Research has shed light on how the aftermath of the slave trade affects modern Africa.
+(Chapter 26) - The four-decade decline in real interest rates is puzzling.
+(Chapter 27) - Women are generally better investors than men.
+(Chapter 28) - New research has examined the use of efficiency wages.
+(Chapter 29) - The recession caused by the coronavirus pandemic was unusual in several ways.
+(Chapter 34) - The monetary and fiscal response during the pandemic caused some economists to worry about a resurgence in inflation.
+(Chapter 36) - The Federal Reserve is asked to expand its set of economic goals.
+(Chapter 37)

 This edition also includes two new chapters.
 Chapter 12 examines the economics of healthcare.
 As this sector's share of the economy has increased, its distinctive features, problems, and policy challenges have become more important for students to understand.
-Chapter 24 is an optional appendix chapter that discusses how economists use data.
+Chapter 38 is an optional appendix chapter that discusses how economists use data.
 In recent years, economic research has grown increasingly empirical, and some instructors want to introduce students to the statistical methods that economists use.
 Instructors who teach this chapter can move it earlier in the course.